 Tyred and tested

-All car tyres are legally required to have a minimum tread depth of 1.6 mm.
-The easy way to check your tyre tread depth is to use a tread depth gauge.
+- All car tyres are legally required to have a minimum tread depth of 1.6 mm.
+The easiest way to check your tyre tread depth is to use a tread depth gauge.
 This handy gadget can be kept in your glovebox, where it’ll be easy to find.
-Make sure you check the tread depth in three different places on each tyre, as tyres often don’t wear evenly.
-You can also check the tread wear indicators found between the grooves of the tread: although these aren’t super accurate, they’ll give you an idea of how your tyres are wearing.
+Make sure you check the tread depth in 3 different places on each tyre, as tyres often do not wear evenly.
+You can also check the tread-wear indicators found between the grooves of the tread: although these are not super accurate, they’ll give you an idea of how your tyres are wearing.
 Alternatively, get your tyres checked professionally.

-Underinflated tyres can lead to overheating, poor handling and even – in extreme cases – a blowout.
+- Underinflated tyres can lead to overheating, poor handling and even – in extreme cases – a blowout.
 Make a note to regularly check that your tyres are inflated to the correct pressure.
-If you don’t know the magic number, your vehicle handbook will give you a list of the correct tyre pressures at laden and unladen weights.
+If you do not know the magic number, your vehicle handbook will give you a list of the correct tyre pressures at laden and unladen weights.

 * We’ll make an exception for anybody who is asleep or sitting in a dentist’s chair.